-from the vigorously-enforcing-the-law-(exceptions-may-apply) dept
+from the law-enforcement-agencies:-'Is-there-someone-else-we-could-talk-to?' dept

 It looks like a few law enforcement agencies might be doing some judge-shopping in the future.
 Magistrate judge Iain D. Johnston has announced -- via an order in a (mostly) sealed drug investigation case -- that agencies will no longer be able to come to him to get their Stingray-related orders rubber stamped.

 His order points out that there's still hardly any information in the public domain about Harris Corporation's cell-site simulators, and even less so in terms of legal precedent.

 [T]he manufacturer of cell-site simulators (a company called the Harris Corporation) is extremely protective about information regarding its device.
 In fact, Harris is so protective that it has been widely reported that prosecutors are negotiating plea deals far below what they could obtain so as to not disclose cell-site simulator information.Judge Johnston recommends magistrates at least read the DOJ's own guidelines for electronic surveillance.
 Unfortunately, this document is a decade old and portions of it have been overwritten by the DOJ's recent guidance on the use of Stingray devices.
 But it's better than nothing.
 And "nothing" has been the goal of both law enforcement and law enforcement agencies over the past several years -- something that has been achieved in large part thanks to the FBI putting its own NDA between Stingray-related information and courts, defendants and, in some cases, prosecutors.

 So where is one, including a federal judge, able to learn about cell-site simulators?
 A judge can ask a requesting Assistant United States Attorney or a federal agent, but they are tight lipped about the device, too; in all likelihood because of the NDAs…